XingxingZuo/flying_co_stereo/README.md

 # Flying Co-Stereo

-This is the repository that contains source code for the [Flying Co-Stereo website](https://xingxingzuo.github.io/flying_co_stereo).
+This is the project webpage for the [Flying Co-Stereo website](https://xingxingzuo.github.io/flying_co_stereo).

 If you find Flying Co-Stereo useful for your work please cite:
 ```